Classic Crème Anglaise given a subtly spiced twist by replacing vanilla with infused Chai tea.

 However, being in France for so long now has made a change to my custard ideas.
 For thick, hot custard fans I’m not going to upset you: British-style custard goes perfectly with British-style hot puddings.
 For the thinner, cooler French crème anglaise it goes perfectly with French-style chocolate desserts – especially the classic chocolate fondant cake.

-Infuse Custard or Creams with Chai Tea!
+Infuse Custard or Milky Puddings with Chai Tea!

 Chai Tea Crème Anglaise